Adoree' Jackson: New York Giants

 On March 23, 2021, Jackson signed a three-year, $39 million contract with the New York Giants.
 He finished the season with 62 tackles, eight passes defended, and one interception.

 In Week 11 of the 2022 season in a loss against the Detroit Lions, Jackson suffered an MCL sprain.
 He finished the season with 51 tackles, one forced fumble, two fumble recoveries, and seven passes defended.

 In Week 16 of the 2023 season against the Philadelphia Eagles, Jackson recorded his first career Pick 6 on pass thrown by Jalen Hurts taking it 76 yards for a touchdown.
 In the 2023 season, he appeared in 14 games.
 He finished with 63 tackles, one interception, eight passes defended, and one forced fumble.

 The Giants re-signed Jackson to a one year deal on September 1, 2024.
+He finished the 2024 season with 28 total tackles (18 solo), five passes defended, one forced fumble, and one fumble recovery.

 Philadelphia Eagles

 On March 13, 2025, Jackson signed a one-year, $5 million contract with the Philadelphia Eagles.
+He finished the 2025 season with 55 total tackles (40 solo), one interception, and 11 passes defended.